polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 PVQ programs have a single static entrypoint that begins at instruction 0, since all PVQ computation can be expressed through a single entry point.

 - Argument passing:
 Query data is encoded as invocation arguments.
+Basically, it includes the view function index and its arguments.
 As discussed in [Equation A.36 in the Gray Paper](https://graypaper.com/), arguments starts at `0xfeff0000` which is the stored in `a0`(7th register), and the length is specified at `a1`(8th register).

 - Return results
 As discussed in [Equation A.39 in the Gray Paper](https://graypaper.com/), the invocation returns its output through register `a0` (7th register), which contains a pointer to the output buffer.
 Register `a1`(8th register) contains the length of the output buffer.
 The output buffer must be allocated within the program's memory space and contain the SCALE-encoded return value.